 Abstract

 DXA-appendicular lean mass/height2 (ALM/ht2) is the most commonly used estimate of muscle mass in the assessment of sarcopenia, but its predictive value for fracture is substantially attenuated by femoral neck(fn) bone mineral density (BMD).
-We investigated the predictive value of 10 sarcopenia definitions for incident fracture, independent of fnBMD, FRAX® probability and prior falls, using an extension of Poisson regression in US, Sweden and Hong Kong MrOS cohorts.
-Sarcopenia definitions tested were those published by Baumgartner and Delmonico (ALM/ht2 only), and Morley, the International Working Group on Sarcopenia(IWGS), European Working Group on Sarcopenia in Older People(EWGSOP1 & 2), Asian Working Group on Sarcopenia(AWGS), Foundation for the National Institutes of Health(FNIH) 1 & 2 (using ALM/BMI), all incorporating muscle strength and/or physical performance measures plus ALM/ht2.
-Associations were adjusted for age and time since baseline and reported as hazard ratio (HR) for first incident fracture outcome, here focusing on major osteoporotic fracture (MOF: clinical vertebral, hip, distal forearm, proximal humerus).
+We investigated predictive value of 11 sarcopenia definitions for incident fracture, independent of fnBMD, FRAX® probability and prior falls, using an extension of Poisson regression in US, Sweden and Hong Kong MrOS cohorts.
+Definitions tested were those of Baumgartner and Delmonico (ALM/ht2 only), Morley, the International Working Group on Sarcopenia, European Working Group on Sarcopenia in Older People(EWGSOP1 & 2), Asian Working Group on Sarcopenia, Foundation for the National Institutes of Health 1 & 2 (using ALM/BMI), (incorporating muscle strength and/or physical performance measures plus ALM/ht2), and Sarcopenia Definitions and Outcomes Consortium (gait speed and grip strength).
+Associations were adjusted for age and time since baseline and reported as hazard ratio (HR) for first incident fracture, here major osteoporotic fracture (MOF: clinical vertebral, hip, distal forearm, proximal humerus).
 Further analyses adjusted additionally for FRAX-MOF probability (n=7531; calculated+/-fnBMD), prior falls(y/n) or fnBMD T-score.
 Results were synthesized by meta-analysis.
-In 5660 men in USA, 2764 in Sweden and 1987 in Hong Kong (mean ages 73.5, 75.4 and 72.4 years respectively; sarcopenia prevalence ranged from 0.5% to 35%.
+In 5660 men in USA, 2764 Sweden and 1987 Hong Kong (mean ages 73.5, 75.4 and 72.4 years respectively; sarcopenia prevalence ranged from 0.5% to 35%.
 Sarcopenia status, by all definitions except those of FNIH, was associated with incident MOF (HR: 1.39 to 2.07).
 Associations were robust to adjustment for prior falls or FRAX probability (without fnBMD); adjustment for fnBMD T-score attenuated associations.
 EWGSOP2 severe sarcopenia (incorporating chair stand-time, gait speed and grip strength plus ALM) was most predictive, albeit at low prevalence, and appeared only modestly influenced by inclusion of fnBMD.
 In conclusion, the predictive value for fracture of sarcopenia definitions based on ALM is reduced by adjustment for fnBMD, but strengthened by additional inclusion of physical performance measures.

 Key words: Osteoporosis; epidemiology; FRAX; sarcopenia; falls; fracture; interaction